Mati365/ts-c-compiler/README.md

 ## What does it offer? ⭐

 1. Reasonable assembly code quality in NASM syntax
+2. Simple prototyping boot sector games
-2. Designed especially for old-school 16bit computers with Intel 80286 (and newer) CPU and produces only simple ASM instructions
+3. Designed especially for old-school 16bit computers with Intel 80286 (and newer) CPU and produces only simple ASM instructions
-3. Backend / Frontend architecture that allows you to add new backends in TypeScript for your own CPU
+4. Backend / Frontend architecture that allows you to add new backends in TypeScript for your own CPU
-4. Slow compile times - feel the vibe of old computing
+5. Slow compile times - feel the vibe of old computing

 ## What can be currently compiled?